-Later that year I happened across a sci-fi magazine cover which featured what were almost wookies; the thing was, it had been published in 1974, three whole years before Star Wars was unleashed upon the world.
+Later that year I happened across a sci-fi magazine cover which featured what were almost wookies, only it had been published in 1974, three years before Star Wars was unleashed upon the world.

-I started to collate all things I knew about the inspiration behind Star Wars.
+I started to collate all the things I knew about the inspiration behind Star Wars.
 Flash Gordon, Akira Kurosawa, The Dam Busters etc. I had written the Chewbacca piece in a couple of days.
 I figured it would take me a couple months to finish a complete survey of the first movie.

 May the force be with you.
 Always.